linwoodc3/linwoodc3.github.io/_posts/2017-04-29-The-Imporance-of-Where-:-Adding-Spatial-Context-Using-Local-or-Web-\-based-Shapefiles.md

 <center><img src="{{ site.url }}/assets/img/newyorkzips.png" alt="NY zipcodes" width="600" height="450"></center><br><br>

 Based on the shape of the new file, we are starting to understand the context of the data.
-The higher concentration areas of our first plot correspond to the New York zip code shapes in our second plot.
+The higher concentration areas of our first plot correspond with shapes in our second plot.
 We can do better.
 Next, we combine the two files using a [spatial join](http://geopandas.org/mergingdata.html?highlight=sjoin#spatial-joins) and find the origin zip code for each tweet. <br><br>

 ```python
 import geopandas as gpd